 This is a different Assembly to the last one-there is no doubt about it-and I appreciate that it is a lot more work than in the past and operates at a higher degree of uncertainty.
-But I believe that we are securing better outcomes for the community, and that is very welcomed.
+But I believe that we are securing better outcomes for the community, and that is a very welcome thing.